d6y/oner/README.md

 FLAGS:
         --help                 Prints help information
-    -h, --hide-rules           Supress printing of rules at end of run -w, --use-whole-dataset    Use all the data for training and testing (overrides -t) -V, --version              Prints version information
+    -h, --hide-rules           Suppress printing of rules at end of run -w, --use-whole-dataset    Use all the data for training and testing (overrides -t) -V, --version              Prints version information